partrickJhonson/beef/Social-Engineering.md

-When you have hooked a browser, you can modify the whole page and cause different actions (redirection...), so there are a lot of possibilities for social engineering attacks.
+Once BeEF has hooked a browser, it can modify and/or send content directly to the viewport or other open tabs.
+This functionality allows you to craft and perform sophisticated social engineering attacks.

 # Ask for Credentials

-Simplest attacks are often the most efficient ones, you can simply ask users for their credentials using different modules:
+Simple attacks are often the most efficient ones.
+BeEF comes with several command modules that present the target with familiar interfaces requesting credentials:

-* [[The Pretty Theft|Module:-Pretty-Theft]] module prints a simple message to the user requiring login and password and explaining that the session has timed out.
+* [[The Pretty Theft|Module:-Pretty-Theft]] module prints a simple message to the user requiring login and password, explaining that the session has timed out.
+It has a number of presets that imitate popular social network/marketplace themes.
-* [[The Simple Hijacker|Module:-Simple-Hijacker]] module proposes several social engineering templates and prompts the user when they click on a link on the page.
+* [[The Simple Hijacker|Module:-Simple-Hijacker]] module allows you to load a number of common pop-ups when a user clicks any link on their current page.
+Pop-up templates include certificate warnings, standard alert style prompts, and credit card payment forms.
 * [[Clippy|Module:-Clippy]] is a module that create a small browser assistant which propose browser updates.

+_A Sample Pretty Theft Pop-up:_

 [[Images/module-prettytheft1.png|align=center]]

 # Redirect to Another Page

-You may also use BeEF modules to redirect to external pages :
+A number BeEF modules exist that allow you to redirect to external pages:

-* By using the basic [[Redirect Browser|Module:-Redirect-Browser]] module, you can redirect the hooked page to any other page.
-Note that it may be weird for the user to be redirected and that you will lose the zombie.
-To avoid losing the zombie from BeEF, you can also use the [[Redirect Browser module with iframe|Module:-Redirect-Browser-(iFrame)]] which will open a 100% iFrame to the given url.
+* The [[Redirect Browser|Module:-Redirect-Browser]] module can redirect the hooked page to any other page.
+  * Please note that a spontaneous redirect without any action from the user may cause them to immediately close the zombie.
+  * To avoid losing the zombie from BeEF, the [[Redirect Browser (iFrame)|Module:-Redirect-Browser-(iFrame)]] sub-module will create a full viewport iFrame which redirects to the specified URL.
-* You can also use the great [[TabNabbing module|Module:-TabNabbing]] : this module will detect when the user loses focus on the current tab and modify the whole page to load the given URL in an iFrame at this time.
-When the user comes back to the tab, they will directly see the new web page.
+* The [[TabNabbing|Module:-TabNabbing]] module will detect when the user loses focus on the current tab and modify it in the background.
+When the user comes back to the tab, they will be viewing a full viewport iFrame containing the contents of the specified URL.

 # Chrome/Firefox Extensions